rcardin/pcd-actors/README.md

 An actor has an actor reference (see the below type `ActorRef`) to itself and to the sender of the current processed message.

+#### Unknown messages

+In the simple implementation requested by `pcd-actors`, if an actor does not know how to respond to a particular message type, an `UnsupportedMessageException` is thrown.
+This is not the standard behaviour of an actor model.
+In a full implementation of an actor model it should be a responsibility of the user to decide which action to take with respect to an unknown message.

+Moreover, the policy that let us thrown an exception in response to an unknown message is possible because in `pcd-actors` an actor cannot change its interface through time.
+Actually, throwing an exception will stop the actor, making useless any possible change of interface.

 ### ActorRef
 A reference to an actor (formally an `ActorRef`) is an abstraction of the model used to address actors.
 There are two